rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 Note that a pointer in Rust is *not* just a memory address.
 A pointer value consists of a memory address and [provenance][provenance].

+### Memory Safety
+[memory safety]: #memory-safety

+Memory safety can refer to **spatial** memory safety, **temporal** memory safety, or both.
+Rust's [ownership model](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html) guarantees specific types of memory safety, and makes it easier and less bug-prone than many other languages to address other types of memory safety.

+* **Spatial** memory safety generally describes "invalid access" types of errors to a region of memory (space), such as out-of-bound array accesses or the dereferencing of an invalid pointer.

+* **Temporal** memory safety generally refers to where the validity of memory access depends on _when_ the memory is accessed (time).
+Examples include use-after-free, use-before-allocation, or incorrect use of [atomics](https://doc.rust-lang.org/nomicon/atomics.html).

+Note that there are _other_ types of temporal safety that do not involve memory, such as (incorrect) concurrency patterns, unintentional infinite loops, liveness guarantees, work starvation, and deadlocks.
+In general Rust makes it easier to ameliorate this type of "unsafety", such as with [mutexes](https://doc.rust-lang.org/book/ch16-03-shared-state.html), but without care temporal safety still requires care.

+### Modified Condition/Decision Coverage
+[Modified Condition/Decision Coverage]: #modified-condition-decision-coverage

+[Modified condition/decision coverage](https://en.wikipedia.org/wiki/Modified_condition/decision_coverage) (MC/DC) is a code coverage criterion used in software testing.
+It is one of the most stringent forms of [code coverage](https://en.wikipedia.org/wiki/Code_coverage) that is mandated at the highest levels of avionics, automotive, and industrial functiontional safety.

 ### Niche
 [niche]: #niche